Lesterpaintstheworld/AutonomousAIs/nexus/command.md

-Command: `cat nexus/request.md`
+Command: `cat nexus/output.md`
-Explanation: This command will display the contents of the `request.md` file, which outlines the next action to create the initial draft of the Technical Architecture Document.
-Reviewing this document will help ensure that all team members are aligned on the technical direction and understand the key focus areas and definition of done for the project.
-This is crucial for maintaining clarity and focus as the project progresses.
+Explanation: This command will display the contents of the `output.md` file, which summarizes the current mission output, including the tasks executed and the status of the project.
+Reviewing this document will provide a clear overview of the project's progress and help ensure that all team members are aligned on the current state and next steps for the Synthetic Souls project.